Albert Rothenberg: Significance

 Although, as commonly used, the term creativity has been applied to a wide range of behavior, events, and practices, these have often consisted of simply different or deviant, uncommon, or unusual occurrences.
 Many studies have been derived from personal intuition or anecdotes, and have often focused simply on skills, divergent thinking or employment in particular types of artistic or scientific occupations.
 On an operational basis, however, creativity and creative activity is positively valued, usually definitively so, and the value must be consensually validated and stand the test of time.

 Moreover, creativity differs from productivity or competence alone—it consists of yielding something novel or new.
 Rothenberg's work and findings have consistently focused on a strict definition of creativity as the state or production of both newness and value (intrinsic or instrumental).
 Clear-cut results and applications of these investigations have measured, in whole or in part, all types and levels of creativity.
 The findings produced by his research consist, for the first time, of empirically determined highly specific and operational types of creative processes.
 These have been described through his work in the fields of science and literature, visual art, and psychotherapy.

 Personal life

-Rothenberg is married to Julia Johnson Rothenberg, Emerita Professor of Education at Sage Colleges and noted visual artist and musician.
-They divide residence each year between homes in the U.S. and southern France.
+Rothenberg was married to Julia Johnson Rothenberg, Emerita Professor of Education at Sage Colleges and noted visual artist and musician.
+They divided each year between homes in the U.S. and southern France.